swbergmann/knowit/README.md

 ## 5. Optional - Test on a physical Android device ##
 To test the Know-It app on a physical device:
 Install the Expo Go App (https://expo.dev/go) on a physical device
 Open Expo Go and scan the QR-Code created from step 3. above
+1. Locate the Expo Go App
+2. Open Expo Go and click 'Scan QR code'
+3. Scan the QR code
+4. Expo Go automatically downloads
+5. and builds the Know-It app on the physical device
+6. The Know-It app opens automatically
+7. Start using the Know-It app
+8. Initially the Know-It app has no high scores
 ![expo_go](https://github.com/swbergmann/knowit/assets/52543581/10e88d67-916b-4702-8346-8ba465f9f6e1)